huonglt/getsetup-backend/SUBMISSION.md

 This app is designed following MVC model.\

 Requests are validated before being processed by controller, which will delegate to model object to perform database related operations.\
 Validations are setup as middleware in the request flow chain.
-Validation for each request are built as schemas, which makes it easy to implement, and easy to test.\
+Validation for each request is built as schemas, which makes it easy to implement, and easy to test.\

 Errors are handled and sent back to client.\